-After being bombarded with images of beautiful tablescapes and golden turkeys roasted to perfection, it’s no wonder that you feel the pressure when it comes to how to host a Thanksgiving dinner.
-On top of making sure your home is in great condition for all of your visitors, it can make a huge difference if you sort through your ideas and stay organized with your party planning.
-Whether it’s your first year hosting or you’re an old pro, there’s no harm in staying ahead of the holiday with a few tips.
+After being bombarded with images of beautiful tablescapes and golden turkeys roasted to perfection, it’s no wonder that you feel the pressure when it comes to figuring out how to host a Thanksgiving dinner.
+On top of making sure your home decor is in great condition for all of your visitors, it can make a huge difference if you sort through your ideas and stay organized with your party planning.
+Whether it’s your first year of hosting or you’re an old pro, there’s no harm in staying ahead of the holiday with a few tips.

 Follow the steps below for smooth sailing this November:

 - Create a guest list for your Thanksgiving dinner.
 Determine your guest list in advance.
 The holiday wouldn’t be much of one without your loved ones close by.
 Getting a headcount of who you are going to invite will help you select a location and get an idea about how much food you will be making on the big day.

 - Choose a venue for your Thanksgiving celebrations.
 Your party location will depend on how many guests you are considering hosting so, keep this in mind before you finalize your guest list.
 For example, if you want to host a smaller thanksgiving dinner then your home may be the ideal location.
 On the other hand, if you want to host an extravagant feast with many guests you may choose to rent out a local space for your Thanksgiving party.